awesomelemonade/Battlecode2019/README.md

 Coming into my third year of MIT Battlecode, I was motivated to make this year our best performance yet.
 One of my current philosophy in these competitions is to always strive for #1.
 Decisions should be made with the goal of reaching first place instead of the "I should cut my losses" mindset.
 In addition, it is important for me to pursue long term learning goals that pertain to the real world.
 As a high school student, I realized that it is not a time for me to make products or start a company and save the world from global warming or achieve world peace at this age.
 After all, there are over 7 billion people in the world and a great majority have more experience than I do.
 Certainly there are a significant number of people that are smarter in many areas than I am, so how would I be able to solve worldly problems as a measly high school student?
 Therefore, I sought to focus on education and learning tools and ideas that can prepare me to solve these problems for the future.

 I was preparing myself for the four-week grind over MIT's Independent Activities Period long before it actually started.
-One thing that I heard about was from last year's #1 team Orbitary Graph (Side note: I also talked to Standard Technology during the finals, and they also considered using something similar based off an open source project a previous battlecoder (bovard) had created: https://github.com/bovard/archon)).
+One thing that I heard about was from last year's #1 team Orbitary Graph (Side note: I also talked to Standard Technology during the finals, and they also considered using something similar based off an open source project a previous battlecoder (bovard) had created: https://github.com/bovard/archon).
 Orbitary Graph had a "battlestation" where they could have bots play other versions of their bots automagically.
 Rule based (handcoded non-machine-learning) bots often have many "magic values" used for heuristics.
 Having this battlestation can produce fast, convenient, and reliable results to assist in creating a more fluid feedback loop to help change constants.
 Unfortunately, even if I knew about bovard's archon project beforehand, it would not have been easily adaptable to the new Javascript stack used in Battlecode 2019.

 This does not mean I did not try to create this battlestation.
 I had reasonable experience with backend tools - the key experience I lacked was creating a frontend.
-Therefore, I spent a few days in November/December musing over front-end frameworks such as ReactJS (Side tangent here: I actually got an introduction to ReactJS earlier at MIT's Splash program.
+Therefore, I spent a few days in November/December musing over front-end frameworks such as ReactJS (Side tangent here: I actually got an introduction to ReactJS earlier at [MIT's Splash](TODO_LINK) program.
 I would highly recommend middle and high school students to explore MIT's ESP courses with a friend or two for fun).
-While exploring front-end, I started to wonder what frameworks other simple websites used.
+While exploring front-end, I started to wonder what frontend frameworks other simple websites used.
 What better website than Battlecode itself?

 That's when I started scrolling through the source of the website.
 It was then I stumbled across a particularly interesting comment: